 Several USF faculty outside the Department are eligible to serve in place of full-time Psychology faculty.
-A list of these eligible faculty can be obtained from the Graduate Student Services Program Assistant.
+A list of these eligible faculty can be obtained from Graduate Student Services.
 If justified, a sixth member of the Ph.D.
 Committee may be requested.

 Committees are selected by the student and advisor, and committees must be approved by the Graduate Program Committee.
-The department's Doctoral Dissertation Committee Form (available on the department's website) and the university's Graduate Student Supervisory Committee Appointment Form (available on the college's website) must be submitted to the Graduate Program Committee via Laura Pierce in PCD 4114A.
+The department's Dissertation Committee Form (available on the department's website) and the college's Graduate Student Supervisory Committee Appointment Form (available on both the department's and the college's websites) must be submitted to the Graduate Program Committee via Laura Pierce in PCD 4114A.
 If proposed members include individuals outside the department who are not affiliated or courtesy faculty, their current CVs must accompany the forms.
 The College also requires that any non-USF faculty's CV accompany the forms as well.

 Changes to the Ph.D. committee must also be approved by the Graduate Program Committee.
-Both a departmental form and a university form are required.
-These forms are available on the department's and college's websites and should be submitted to Laura Pierce (PCD 4114A) for routing.
+Both a departmental Changes to Committee form and a signed college Changes to Committee form are required.
+These forms are available on the department's and college's websites and should be submitted to Laura

+Pierce (PCD 4114A) for routing.
 Students are required to justify changes.
 Typically, scheduling difficulties are not sufficient reasons for requesting such changes.